Quick Review of Container Image Creation and Usage #

 - To pull a private Docker image from a registry, you need to follow these steps:

-- Docker Login: Authenticate with the registry using the docker login command:
+- Docker Login: Authenticate with the registry using the docker login command (Default Registry: Docker Hub)

 - Pull the Image: Use the